 in excess of ten (10) hours in any one day; or

 in excess of 38 hours per week;

-Overtime for a part time employee also includes:
+where those hours are worked at the direction of and with prior approval of the Site or Office Manager as CIG’s delegate, or CIG.

-any non-rostered time worked by the employee of at least 30 consecutive minutes in excess of their ordinary hours; and
+Additionally, for a part-time employee, overtime is any time worked by the employee in excess of 7.6 hours in any one day and that is in excess of the employee’s agreed ordinary hours.

-any hours worked by the employee in excess of their ordinary hours on a Saturday of at least 30 consecutive minutes.

-Any changes to rostered hours, including those over and above the part time employees’ ordinary hours will be notified to the employee prior to the commencement of the roster period;

 Overtime is not payable where an employee agrees to swap a shift with another employee or where the change in hours is at the initiative of the employee.

 Where an employee works overtime, the employee will be paid overtime rates calculated on their ordinary base rate of pay as follows: